Houston Rockets vs Chicago Bulls Prediction & Match Preview - December 11th, 2020 | NBA Preseason 2020-21

 Houston Rockets Predicted Lineup

-G John Wall, G Eric Gordon, F PJ Tucker, F Christian Wood, C DeMarcus Cousins
+G John Wall, G Eric Gordon, F Jae'Sean Tate, F Danuel House Jr., C DeMarcus Cousins

 Chicago Bulls Preview